Introduction Link to heading

 There are some important aspects to this code:

-• The control flow of the two variants is fully isolated.
+vectors to calculate the lower and higher parts of the resulting slice. - The control flow of the two variants is fully isolated.
 The 16-element specialization has its own return, and no code required for specialization is placed in the function prologue.
 This way, the compiler generates assembly code with fewer conditional jumps, which brings about a 10% improvement in performance.

-Looking at the assembly code, we now see the usage of AVX512-related zmm registers in what resembles the body of our specialization.
+Looking at the assembly code, we now see the usage of AVX512-related zmm

 vpbroadcastq zmm0, rsi